 A letter of 21 January 1825 (CG no. 40) lists Gluck, Sacchini, Méhul, his teacher Lesueur, and the singers Dérivis and Mme Branchu as figures ‘that are designed to excite to the highest degree the enthusiasm of sensitive souls’.
-Berlioz evidently studied closely some of Méhul’s scores — he mentions in the Memoirs (chapter 12) how when auditioning for a post as chorister at the Théâtre des Nouveautés in 1826 he offered to sing from memory music from a number of operas, including Méhul’s Stratonice.
+Faithful to his method, Berlioz was not content with merely hearing the music but evidently made a point of studying closely those scores of Méhul he was able to find at the library of the Conservatoire — he mentions in the Memoirs (chapter 12) how when auditioning for a post as chorister at the Théâtre des Nouveautés in 1826 he offered to sing from memory music from a number of operas, including Méhul’s Stratonice.

 The record in the Memoirs is similar – references to Méhul are few and occur only in connection with the 1820s, and thereafter Méhul drops out of sight.

 It seems, in other words, that after an initial period of enthusiasm in his early years in Paris, Berlioz ceased to admit Méhul to the select group of gods in his musical Pantheon.
-He did, however, maintain his regard for him as one of the most significant and creative French composers of the previous generation.
+But this is not the full story.
+Berlioz did maintain his regard for Méhul as one of the most significant and creative French composers of the previous generation, for whom Berlioz acknowledged he had a soft spot (see for example on Dalayrac Débats 25 August 1844 and 13 January 1851; on Grétry Débats 3 October 1841 and 18 July 1846).
 Méhul is mentioned with respect several times in the Treatise on Orchestration of 1844, notably in the chapter on the horn where he is praised for his understanding of the instrument, and one example from the opera Phrosine et Mélidore is quoted in full score.
 There is also a reference in the chapter on the viola, though here Berlioz criticises the monotonous effect of the scoring of the opera Uthal from which violins were deliberately excluded.

 The emphasis on championing the merits of French composers is particularly interesting coming from Berlioz, hardly a musical chauvinist himself.
 In one of his articles (Revue et gazette musicale de Paris, 1 April 1838; Critique Musicale III, 426), he raises the point explicitly in connection with a quartet from Méhul’s Irato: ‘[this quartet], which many relegate to the category of old fashioned pieces, is all the same one of the freshest and most youthful creations of French music.
 The prejudices which existed in Méhul’s time against our national school […] have not by any means disappeared.
 How many dilettanti prefer the most miserable score from the most miserable Italian scribbler to works of real merit from our own composers.
 If they were to hear music which they laud to the skies, but under the name of a French master, they would hiss it without even knowing why’.

-Pride of place among Berlioz’s writings on Méhul goes to an article published in the Journal des Débats of 16 September 1851 and prompted by a revival of the opera Joseph at the Opéra Comique, which itself followed a successful performance of the work by pupils of the Conservatoire in June 1850.
+Pride of place among Berlioz’s writings on Méhul goes to a long and superb article published in the Débats of 16 September 1851 and prompted by a revival of the opera Joseph at the Opéra Comique, which itself followed a successful performance of the work by pupils of the Conservatoire in June 1850 (see above).
 One of Berlioz’s aims in writing the article was to remind the musical public of the day of one of the great names of French music – he contrasts contemporary ignorance with the much greater degree of knowledge that was current in the 1820s.
-The article was soon reissued by Berlioz in the Second Epilogue of his Soirées de l’orchestre, published in 1852.
-Much of the biographical material on Méhul was derived from existing reference works – Choron’s Dictionnaire historique des musiciens (1810-1811) and the Biographie universelle des musiciens by Fétis (1835-1844).
-Berlioz, no musicologist himself, could not verify the frequently anecdotal material he was presented with (for example, the story of the meeting between Gluck and Méhul related by Berlioz may be apocryphal).
-Nor was Berlioz in a position to know the entire and varied output of Méhul, many of whose works had not been published, though what was available he had studied closely and knew well.
-His evaluation of Méhul is thus limited in practice to the major operas, which formed the most important part of Méhul’s output, but Méhul’s symphonic and instrumental works are only briefly mentioned.
+The article was soon reissued by Berlioz (omitting the four last paragraphs) in the Second Epilogue of his Soirées de l’orchestre, published in 1852.
+Much of the biographical material on Méhul was derived from existing reference works which he mentions – Choron’s Dictionnaire historique des musiciens (1810-1811) and the Biographie universelle des musiciens by Fétis (1835-1844).
+Berlioz, no musicologist himself, could not verify the frequently anecdotal material he was presented with (for example, the story he relates of the alleged meeting between Gluck and Méhul may be apocryphal).
+Nor was he in a position to know the whole of Méhul’s varied and prolific output, many of whose works had not been published.
+But what was available he had studied closely and knew well.
+He mentions for example that the library of the Conservatoire had a manuscript copy of an unpublished opera, Adrien, which he clearly had studied on the spot.
+He was evidently familiar with numerous works of Méhul which were rarely if ever performed, and which he must have known purely from a reading of the scores.
+His detailed evaluation of Méhul is limited in practice to the major operas, which formed the most important part of Méhul’s output, but Méhul’s symphonic and instrumental works are only briefly mentioned.